Exploring the Near and Far-Field Coexistence for RIS-Assisted ISAC Systems: An Adaptive Bandwidth Splitting Approach: Problem Formulation and Proposed Algorithm

 For solving (P1), we propose the AO-based Algorithm 1, which guarantees that the objective function in (\ref{p1}a) monotonically decreases with each iteration \cite{Xu2024Complexity}.
 Consequently, the proposed algorithm ensures convergence by iterating until the fractional decrease of the objective value falls below a predefined threshold $\epsilon$, which serves as the convergence condition.

 The complexity of Algorithm 1 is mainly determined by the sub-problems introduced by the AO-based method.
 Specifically, (P2-2), which addresses optimization of receive beamforming, is formulated as an SDR problem with complexity $\mathcal{O}(N^4K^{0.5})$ \cite{Xu2024Complexity, Luo2010Complexity,Zhang2024Complexity}.
-The second sub-problem (P3), corresponds to the optimization of the bandwidth splitting ratio and is based on grid search, resulting in a complexity of $\mathcal{O}(GK)$, where $G$ denotes the number of grid points evaluated, i.e., $1/\nu$.
+Note that the computational cost of the rank-one recovery process is negligible compared to that of the SDR procedure \cite{Luo2010Complexity}.
+The second sub-problem (P3), corresponds to the optimization of the bandwidth splitting ratio and is based on grid search, with complexity $\mathcal{O}(GK)$, where $G$ denotes the number of grid points evaluated, i.e., $1/\nu$.
 Lastly, sub-problem (P4-3), which optimizes the receive beamforming and has a similar structure to (P2-2), has a complexity of $\mathcal{O}(M^4K^{0.5}+K^{4.5})$.
 Therefore, the overall complexity of Algorithm 1 is given by $\mathcal{O}\big(\mathcal{I}(N^4K^{0.5}+K^{4.5}+GK+M^4K^{0.5})\big)$, where $\mathcal{I}$ represents the total number of iterations of Algorithm 1.